Andries de Graeff: Feudality

-In 1627/1636 Andries de Graeff inherited the manor Vredenhof (Voorschoten) from both his uncle Jan Dircksz Graeff (?–1627) and his Jacob Dircksz de Graeff.
+In 1627/1636 Andries de Graeff inherited the manor Vredenhof (Voorschoten) from both his uncle Jan Dircksz Graeff (?–1627) and his father Jacob Dircksz de Graeff.
 There he had the manorial right to breed swans.

 He also bought large plots of land in the Oud-Naarden (Naarden) area and thus built his country estate Graeffenveld.
 He had a hill built there, the Venusberg, on the top of which a lion statue was erected, and which was then called Leeuwenberg.

 In 1660 De Graeff received the Lordship of Urk and Emmeloord from the States of Holland for the city of Amsterdam.
 Oddly enough, he received the fief as a heritage fief (tot eenen erfleenen binnen after zusters kindt, niet te versterven, ende althoos te commen op den oudsten ende naesten, alzoo wel van manhooft als van wijfhoofde).
 He held this administration until the Rampjaar 1672.

 Coat of arms

+Andries de Graeff's coat of arms of origin was quartered and showed the following symbols: